The country

 In 2020, the armed conflict in Cabo Delgado deteriorated, with a significant increase in the number and scale of attacks by extremist groups and the resulting humanitarian impact.
 After a sharp escalation in the first half of 2021, the conflict subsided in early 2022 following the deployment of Rwandan and Southern African Development Community (SADC) forces to help the Mozambican government regain control of areas previously under the control of armed groups.

 However, the conflict in northern Mozambique resumed in 2022, for the first time in areas that had not experienced attacks in Cabo Delgado and Nampula.
 The conflict continues to exacerbate the needs of IDPs and host communities.
 In late October and November 2022, the activities of non-state armed groups spread into northern Mozambique, causing new displacements and exacerbating the humanitarian needs of conflict-affected populations.
+In 2022, up to one million people were internally displaced, half of them children.

-Violence against civilians continued in 2023.
+However, violence against civilians continued in 2023.
 Non-state armed groups retained the ability to carry out localized attacks.
 Over the course of that year, more than 100,000 people were displaced as a result of localized attacks by NSAGs.
 Since the end of December 2023, large-scale attacks resumed, displacing more than 150,000 people.

-driving protection concerns and limiting humanitarian access.
-In October 2024, the international humanitarian organization Norwegian Refugee Council (NRC) suspended much of its relief operations in northern Mozambique as movement in the field remained too dangerous, and expressed grave concern about the intensifying crisis in the country, which has compounded an already dire humanitarian situation.
+NSAG violence and resultant displacement increased again in October and November last year, particularly in Cabo Delgado Province, driving protection concerns and limiting humanitarian access.
+In October 2024, the international humanitarian organization Norwegian Refugee Council (NRC) suspended much of its relief operations in northern Mozambique as movement in the field remained too dangerous, and expressed grave concern about the intensifying crisis in the country.

 Donations